Upcoming Webinar

 Associate Manager SEO

-One of the pertinent issues while building a software application is data storage.
+One of the main challenges while building a software application is data storage.
 An easier way would be to store data in Excel and its likes, but they don’t really help with large amounts of data.
 When dealing with high volumes of data, a database is a better choice.

 You can either opt for a relational database such as Microsoft’s SQL Server, or a non-relational database such as MongoDB.
-The database you choose can determine the success of your application, so you may want to consider it carefully.
+The type of database you choose determines the success of your application, so you may want to consider it carefully.

-We have done a detailed comparison of the two popular databases, MongoDB and SQL Server for you to make an informed decision.
+In this post, we’re doing a detailed comparison of the two popular databases, MongoDB vs. SQL Server so you can make an informed decision.
 However, before we move forward with a head-on comparison, let’s look at the basics of both databases.

 mongodb-vs-sql-server